SSD-OSTF/pull-deploy-commander-service/README.md

 redeploy a certain project.
 And write the according command onto the FIFO file(socket?) at /run/commander.sk

-2. The write onto this file will trigger the commander.service to be activated.
+2. Writing onto this file will trigger the commander.service to be activated.
 Which runs the commander.pl script reading out the command just written to the socket.

 3. Now the commander.pl script will decide which command has been sent and will take the